HassanZahirnia/laravel-package-ocean/database/json/removed/README.md

 ### Removed Packages
+If the maintainer wishes to continue maintaining these packages, please contact me and I will add them back to the main database.
 - [**`flavorly/inertia-flash`**](https://github.com/flavorly/inertia-flash): Was removed due to inactivity on Github.
-If the maintainer wishes to continue maintaining this package, please contact me and I will add it back to the main database.